thedarkjester/SolidityAttackVector/YetAnotherAttackVector.md

 tl;dr - validate and replace the string fields in your contract on the way out, saving gas, and preventing users getting infected.

 ### Some background on JavaScript attacks
-The type of attack and exploit this article refers to in particular is a [drive-by download](https://www.exabeam.com/information-security/drive-by-download/ "Drive by download") / [DOM Based XSS] (https://owasp.org/www-community/attacks/DOM_Based_XSS "Cross-site scripting") attack, where a modification of the Document Object Model (DOM) is modified to inject and download malicious script.
+The type of attack and exploit this article refers to in particular is a [drive-by download](https://www.exabeam.com/information-security/drive-by-download/ "Drive by download") / [DOM Based XSS](https://owasp.org/www-community/attacks/DOM_Based_XSS "Cross-site scripting") attack, where a modification of the Document Object Model (DOM) is modified to inject and download malicious script.

 ### Exploiting the string upload in a contract